studsio/core/doc/Systems.md

     $ cd output-bbb
     $ make

+This will take a while (25-30min).
+Once complete, the next step is to package your system by running:

+    $ make system

-After we have run `make` a new tarball will be created in the target directory:
+This will create a new tarball under the target `releases` directory:

     system-bbb/releases/studs-system-bbb-1.0.0.tar.gz